Ports

 • Name your port.

-• Select the private subnet you want to use.
+• Select the subnet you want to use.

 Create a port using OpenStack terminal client